otahirs/personal-site/src/data/about.md

-I love to castrate, let this site be proof of that
+I love to procrastinate, let this site be proof of that
 <!-- # Who am i

 # School